 What are sales enablement tools?
 A variety of tech resources are available to help teams create effective sales enablement content, including:

-The free, cloud-based PowerPoint alternative presentation maker features plenty of customizable presentation templates designed to help sales teams with onboarding and training, as well as sales presentations.
-Beautiful.ai users need only add their content and watch as special artificial intelligence adjusts the design according to principles of designs recommended by the pros.
+The cloud-based PowerPoint alternative presentation maker features plenty of customizable presentation templates designed to help sales teams with onboarding and training, as well as sales presentations.
+Users of Beautiful.ai's presentation software need only add their content and watch as special artificial intelligence adjusts the design according to principles of designs recommended by the pros.

 The sales enablement tool helps representatives organize, store and share content with ease by offering a centralized location to manage content, information and other resources.
 Sales teams can use Seismic to instantly access any relevant information and personalized content for any type of buyer interaction.

 How can teams evaluate the efficacy of their sales enablement content?
 Attach helps salespeople to measure how their prospects and leads are interacting with the content shared with them.
 The tool offers insights into whether or not prospects are opening and reviewing content sent to them and if they are sharing it with others at their companies.

 Video might be the sales enablement content of the future, but that doesn’t mean every sales team is prepared or equipped to produce their own short films.
 By utilizing Vyond’s online video animation software, teams can leverage the power of video without any production, filming or editing experience.
 Instead, users take advantage of a library of templates that can be combined and customized to create a cohesive video presentation.

 The data-driven software helps sales enablement efforts by providing video and text-based training resources, as well as coaching and practice modules to help sales reps try out various pitches and selling strategies.
 Brainshark also provides in-depth performance analytics and AI-powered video scoring assessments to gain valuable insight into perceived emotions, filler words, rates of speech and other elements that impact the efficiency of sales efforts.